Money Back Guarantee +info

 Identification: They accumulate in the corners and at the bottom of the pool, forming visible yellow deposits.

-The dose is usually 1 liter of a dater for every 50,000 liters (50 m³) of water, although the MAINTENANCE DOSE It is usually 250 ml for every 50,000 liters (50 m³) of water, applied weekly
+The dose is usually 1 liter of algaecide per 50,000 liters (50 m³) of water, although the maintenance dose It is usually 250 ml for every 50,000 liters (50 m³) of water, applied weekly

-Antialgas for salt swimming pools and polyester pools
+Anti-algae for salt pools and polyester/liner pools

 Previous Next